Case Study

 Karen Turner

-Karen Turner is an Editorial Manager at Nava.
+Karen Turner is a strategic communications manager at Nava.
 Before, she worked as an editor and journalist in the news media.

 Nava Logo